torvalds/linux/Documentation/wmi/acpi-interface.rst

 -----------------

-Used for optionally enabling/disabling WMI events, the last two characters of the ACPI method are the notification ID of the data block describing the WMI event as hexadecimal value.
+Used for optionally enabling/disabling WMI events, the last two characters of the ACPI method are the analtification ID of the data block describing the WMI event as hexadecimal value.
 Their first parameter is an integer with a value of 0 if the WMI event should be disabled, other values will enable the WMI event.